Is it time to refresh your website design?

 - connections with social media

 A company website acts as the heart of a brand's digital existence, directing the user to and from any social platforms or blogs.
-Users are likely to browse your social channels before getting to the website, looking over projects, connections, services and products.
+Users are likely to browse your social channels before getting to the website, or vice versa, so creating clear links between platforms for projects, connections, services and products is a must.

 Today, social media is an essential component in a company’s marketing strategy, helping you to connect with customers and raise the awareness of your brand.
 Not only is it crucial to establish a strong social media presence, but also make sure to list and link social platforms to the digital hub of your brand, your website.